WHO: Europe the only region with rise in COVID-19 last week

 LONDON (AP) — The World Health Organization said there was a 7% rise in new coronavirus cases across Europe last week, the only region in the world where cases increased.

-In its weekly assessment of the pandemic released late Tuesday, the U.N. health agency said there were about 2.7 million new COVID-19 cases and more than 46,000 deaths last week, similar to the numbers reported the previous week.
-Britain, Russia and Turkey accounted for the most cases.
+In its weekly assessment of the pandemic released late Tuesday, the U.N. health agency said there were about 2.7 million new COVID-19 cases and more than 46,000 deaths last week worldwide, similar to the numbers reported the previous week.

+WHO said the two regions with the highest rates of COVID-19 incidence were Europe and the Americas.
+Globally, the U.S. reported the biggest number of new cases, more than 580,000, which still represented a 11% decline.

 The biggest drop in COVID-19 cases were seen in Africa and the Western Pacific, where infections fell by about 18% and 16%, respectively.
 The number of deaths in Africa also declined by about a quarter, despite the dire shortage of vaccines on the continent.
-Other regions including the Americas and the Middle East, reported similar numbers to the previous week, WHO said.

 But for the third consecutive week, coronavirus cases have jumped in Europe, with about 1.3 million new cases.
 More than half of countries in the region reported a rise in their COVID-19 numbers, WHO said.
+Britain and Russia each reported about a 15% increase in new cases.

 In the past week, Russia has repeatedly broken new daily records for COVID-19 cases and the number of infections in the U.K. has surged to levels not seen since mid-July.